 We have audited the accompanying balance sheets of Zeta Acquisition Corp.
-II (a development stage company) as of December 31, 2008 and 2007, and the related statements of operations, stockholders' equity, and cash flows for the year ended December 31, 2008, the period from inception (November 16, 2007) to December 31, 2007, and the cumulative period from inception (November 16, 2007) to December 31, 2008.
+II (a development stage company) as of December 31, 2009 and 2008, and the related statements of operations, stockholders' equity (deficit), and cash flows for the years ended December 31, 2009 and 2008, and the cumulative period from inception (November 16, 2007) to December 31, 2009.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.